Indianapolis Kids Camps

 Year Round.
 Semester, Monthly and Drop-in Registration available.

 Our camps are right in the heart of Indianapolis, Indiana in Rocky Ripple, just near Butler University.
-We offer camps year-round, for semester, monthly and single class registration, ages 4+.
+We offer camps year-round with semester, monthly and drop-in registration options for children ages 4+.

 Types of Camps

 - Naturalist Routines